YuliyaSheichenka/SQL_Handbook/sql_reference_handbook.md

 # How to write subqueries
 A subquery (nested query) is a query that returns an intermediary table that you can interrogate like any other table.
+To make nested queries more readable, indentation is used to distinguis subqueries from outer queries.
+(Outer query is also called main query.)

 ````sql
 -- STEP 1